Inside the Nursery

-Most eggs brought to the Center are northern harriers that are found in rice and wheat fields.
-They also tend to receive a few great-horned owls and barn owls each year.
+Most eggs brought to the CRC are Northern Harriers that are found in rice and wheat fields.
+They also tend to receive a few Great Horned Owls and Barn Owls each year.
 Breeding season for these birds starts around April and lasts until August.

-The birds in the Center's nursery are cared for by a rotation of volunteers.
+The birds in the CRC's nursery are cared for by a rotation of volunteers.

 One reason researchers try to immediately return eggs and hatchlings to their natural environment is to avoid having birds imprint on humans or other species.
 Imprinting can happen on sound or sight, and it is irreversible.
 Birds that imprint on humans cannot survive in the wild, which means they cannot be released.

 That is why nursery caretakers use puppets and wear masks when feeding and handling the hatchlings.

 "Imprinted birds can be decent parents, but don't have the instinct to breed," says Operations Supervisor Bret Stedman.
 He added that the imprinted birds that live at the CRC cannot instinctually care for hatchlings, but they can play a surrogate role by teaching young birds how to feed while allowing them to imprint on their own species.

 About seven-to-ten days after hatching, the temperature is lowered from 98 degrees to the mid-to-upper 80s.
 After feathering, the bird can be cared for at room temperature.

 Newborn hatchlings are fed five times a day using the puppets.
 After a week or so, feeding is reduced to twice a day.
 After three weeks, the birds are allowed to be outside.
 That is when they are placed in front of other birds of their own species so they can naturally imprint and begin to learn behavior skills.